edzillion/xwiki-backup-s3/README.md

 # xwiki-backup-s3

-[xwiki-backup-s3] is a simple, automated, backup (and restore) [docker] container for a [xwiki] blog.
+[xwiki-backup-s3] is a simple, automated, backup (and restore) [docker] container for [xwiki].
 It supports xwiki configured with mysql (but postgres support would be trivial to add).

 By default it will create a backup of the xwiki folder and the database daily.